metacommunities/metacommunities/publications/sss_dec2015/log.md

 - add Ingmar on numbers, etc
 - add in the point about there being other repositories -- gitlab, bitbucket, gitorious, code.google, etc. including ones hosted on Github itself like gitlab
 - add in the extra example of coding activity from codeology
+- gather figures for article in one place